The It's All About People Personalisation Programme Team

 Work together to co-produce solutions

-• We are trained co-production facilitators and we’re working with people with lived experience, health and care professionals, VCFSE organisations, Public Health, Population Health Management, Digital, and Health Inequalities teams, to co-produce solutions and design improved and new services and approaches that work better for everyone.
+• We are trained co-production facilitators and we’re working with people with lived experience, health and care professionals, VCFSE organisations, Public Health, Population Health Management (PHM), Digital, and Health Inequalities (HI) teams, to co-produce solutions and design improved and new services and approaches that work better for everyone.
+READ Working together with the other key enablers in Lincolnshire in the section below to find out more about how we are working with PHM, HI, and Digital teams.

 • We’re raising awareness and providing helpful resources so that both professionals and the public understand what personalised care means, and feel empowered to make it a reality.